datarobot-forks/dynamo/deploy/metrics/README.md

 This directory contains configuration for visualizing metrics from the metrics aggregation service using Prometheus and Grafana.

+> [!NOTE]
+> For detailed information about Dynamo's metrics system, including hierarchical metrics, automatic labeling, and usage examples, see the [Metrics Guide](../../docs/guides/metrics.md).

 ## Components

 - **Prometheus Server**: Collects and stores metrics from Dynamo services and other components.